manuel-serrano/icfp2024-sudoku/README.md

 This artifact can be installed and ran either:

-  1. using the VM availabe at http://xxx.org;
+  1. using the VM available at http://xxx.org;
   2. using the a native installation.

 The VM provides a complete Linux image where a native version